unform/unform/.github/CONTRIBUTING.md

 As a user of `unform`, you're the perfect candidate to help us improve our documentation!

-Typos, errors, lack of examples and/or explanation, etc. This are some examples of for things that could be fixed and/or improved.
+Typos, errors, lack of examples and/or explanation and so on, are just some examples of things that could be fixed and/or improved.

 You could even make improvements to this guide! :)